Bernie Sanders takes lead in New Hampshire primary | DW | 12.02.2020

 Another one bites the dust

-Meanwhile, Democratic businessman Andrew Yang dropped his 2020 presidential bid.
-The 45-year-old businessman with no political background surprised observers by qualifying for debates and remaining in the contest longer than some veteran politicians.
+Meanwhile, Democratic businessman Andrew Yang and Colorado Senator Michael Bennet dropped their 2020 presidential bids.
+Yang, a 45-year-old businessman with no political background, surprised observers by qualifying for debates and remaining in the contest longer than some veteran politicians.

 His primary proposal was to implement a universal basic income of $1,000 (€916) as an answer to what he dubbed the "fourth industrial revolution," or the rise in automation that took away millions of manufacturing jobs.
 Yang was polling at 3%, with 20% of votes in New Hampshire reported when he announced his exit.